-Website feedback widgets, in general, let your loyal customers and new users to actively participate in enriching the experience on your website.
+Website feedback widgets, in general, let your loyal customers and new users to actively participate in enhancing the the experience on your website by giving feedback on website.
 And this small button-shaped widget is no less than a multi-purpose wizard.
 It helps in:

 - Collecting feedback on the service, product, or overall browsing experience.

 - Conducting market research to create a website (or product) more aligned with audiences’ interests.